Security

 Signing POST requests and the Digest header

-When making a POST request to Mastodon, you must calculate the RSA-SHA256 digest hash of your request’s body and include this hash (in base64 encoding) within the Digest:
+When making a POST request to Mastodon, you must calculate the RSA-SHA256 digest hash of your request’s body and include this hash (in base64 encoding) within the Digest: header.
+The Digest: header must also be included within the headers parameter of the Signature: header.
+For example:

 POST /users/username/inbox HTTP/1.1